Skip to main content

 Every German public holiday in 2026 — explained

-A reference list of every public holiday observed in All of Germany in 2026 — date, day of the week, scope and historical background.
+A reference list of every public holiday observed in Germany in 2026 — date, day of the week, scope and historical background.

 1. Nationwide